Gabbo, means "scoff, joke". Unique as a name for boys. See also Gibbe.

 Gadish, means "shock of corn".
 Unique as a name for children.
 See also Gaddis.

 Gage▲, var.
 Gauge, Gaige▼, means "pledge, oath".
 A very popular choice for a birth name for males (#202 in 2014), Gage also occurs conventionally as a last name.
 The form Gauge is commonplace as a version of Gage.

 Gaius, means "happy".
 Kay has fallen off in popularity as a birth name over time since 1930.
 The form Kay is widely used as a variation of the name.

 Gal, means "wave, roller, swell".
 Gender-neutral name.
 A rare given name for boys which exists more commonly as a surname.

 Gale▼, var.
 Gael▲, Gail▼, Gayle▼, Gaile, Gaill, Gaell, Gaelle, Gaille, means "foreigner; cheerful, happy".
 A name applicable for both boys and girls.
 The variant form Gael has become increasingly popular with parents.
 The form Gayle is widely used as a variation of Gale.

 Galen▼, var.
 Galyn, Galan, Galin, Gaylin, Gaylon▼, Galeno, Gaylen, Gaelan, Gaylinn, Gaillen, means "calm".
 A name applicable for both boys and girls.
 The variant form Jaylen has risen in popularity over time since 1880-1889.
 The forms Jaylon and Jalen are popular as variations of Galen.

 Galil, means "hilly".
 Rare as a given name for boys.
 See also Jalil.

 Galileo, means "from Galilee".
-A boys' name that is little-used.
+Rarely used as a birth name.
 See also Galil.